tanner4137/magento/README.md

 --timezone=America/Chicago \
 --use-rewrites=1
 ```
-Note that this step may take several minutes to install.
+Note that this step may take several minutes to complete but afterward, Magento will have been installed and you will then need to configure Nginx